 NAV suggestion for a server configuration

-This sample concept focuses on easy maintenance and independent systems for making future maintenance work much more intuitive and much easier.
-The focus here is on virtualization, meaningful device names and independent services and sneaker IT (walking to a certain device) is not a good model for the future for an interconnected IT landscape.
+This sample concept focuses on easy maintenance and independent systems for making future maintenance work much more intuitive and easier.
+The focus here is on virtualization, meaningful device names, and independent services.
+On-site maintenance (walking to a specific device) is not a good model for the future of an interconnected IT landscape.

-To me, using a central application does not make any sense when you can only keep it running with constant maintenance.
-A healthy Navision based on healthy hardware will typically be able to make it for a few weeks/months without requiring an admin and also no intervention by a systems provider, which I always consider the objective of any installation.
+To me, using a central application doesn't make any sense when it requires constant maintenance just to keep it running.
+A properly functioning Navision system, based on healthy hardware, can typically operate for a few weeks or months without needing an administrator or intervention from a systems provider, which I always consider the objective of any installation.

 Legend:

-(V) = Can be virtualized easily, but does not have to.
+(V) = Can be virtualized easily, but doesn't have to be.

 V should absolutely be virtualized.

-1 (V) Server MS SQL database server (4 processors, 16 GB RAM, SSD) – Exclusively for a productive Navision database.
-The database and TransactionLogs should run on the respectively logical SSD: they offer the best possible performance at a low cost.
-If the current SAN does not offer SSDs, you could use a small exclusive NAS with iSCI.
-Of course, both logical drives should be equipped redundantly, e.g. with RAID1.
+1 (V) Server MS SQL database server (4 processors, 16 GB RAM, SSD) - Exclusively for a productive Navision database.
+The database and transaction logs should preferably run on separate logical SSDs; they offer the best possible performance at a low cost.
+If the current SAN does not offer SSDs, a small, exclusive NAS with iSCSI could be used.
+Naturally, both logical drives should be redundantly equipped, e.g., with RAID1.

 1 (V) Server MS SQL

-Database server for test databases and archive databases.
+Database server for test and archive databases.
 2 processors, 8 GB RAM.
-Regular inexpensive hard disks, but lots of them.
+Regular, inexpensive hard drives, but lots of them.
 2 or 4 TB.
-Adding more = more versions.
-It may also make sense to install these servers (thanks to inexpensive hard drives) on regular sheet metal.
-Not much is written or read onto or from these servers, so you can use generic hard disks, e.g. in a RAID 5 cluster.
+Adding more means more versions.
+It may make sense to install these servers (thanks to inexpensive hard drives) on regular servers.
+Not much is written to or read from these servers, so you can use generic hard drives, for example, in a RAID 5 cluster.

-The reason for having lots of available disk space is that an executable copy can be stored automatically in the productive database on this system.
-1 per day of the month = 31 copies.
-So you could refer back to the respective daily status up to 31 days in the past at any time for testing purposes (what did the program, customer, or G/L account look like yesterday, the day before yesterday, or on the 15th of last month).
+The reason for having a large amount of available disk space is that an executable copy can be automatically stored in the productive database on this system.
+There will be one copy for each day of the month, resulting in 31 copies.
+This allows you to refer back to the respective daily status for up to 31 days in the past at any time for testing purposes (e.g., to see what the program, customer, or G/L account looked like yesterday, the day before yesterday, or on the 15th).the (of last month).
 This could be expanded by also filing a separate copy for the respective first day of the month.
-But this copy could only be opened as needed (a Navision server service must be available for every accessible database).
+However, this copy could only be opened as needed (a Navision server service must be available for every accessible database).

 1 (V) Server Navision client services.
-(1 processor for every 10 users, 2 GB RAM for every 10 users + operating system).
-The server provides the Navision services for the Windows Navision clients.
-Rule of thumb: When the productive SQL Navision database server is virtualized, the corresponding Navision server should be virtualized, and vice versa.
+(1 processor per 10 users, 2 GB RAM per 10 users + operating system).
+The server provides Navision services for the Windows Navision clients.
+Rule of thumb: When the productive SQL Navision database server is virtualized, the corresponding Navision server should also be virtualized, and vice versa.

 1 (V) Server Navision App Server.
 2 processors, 1 GB RAM + operating system.
 This server processes the task queues.